COVID-19 | Guidance and Resources for Students

 Residence Life, Facilities and Public Safety work collaboratively to provide a reasonably safe on-campus living experience.
 Enhanced cleaning protocols are in place in common areas.
 Hand sanitizing stations are available in all buildings.
 Residence hall staff are trained on updated policy and procedures.
-Residents will be encouraged to regularly clean and sanitize their personal living spaces.
+Residents are encouraged to regularly clean and sanitize their personal living spaces.
 We are committed to continual monitoring of national, state and local laws, rules and guidelines, including CDC guidance, as well as the potential spread of the virus, and adjusting University practices, expectations, workplace operations and communications accordingly.

 Local students will first be asked to quarantine or isolate at their primary residence.
 Residence Life has identified a small number of isolation rooms where an out of state or international student will be relocated to space permitting.